Getting started with Cloud Volumes ONTAP in Google Cloud Platform Edit on GitHub Request doc changes

 If you want to use data tiering with Cloud Volumes ONTAP 9.6, then follow these steps.

 Enable the following Google Cloud APIs in your project.
 These APIs are required to deploy Cloud Manager and Cloud Volumes ONTAP.

 Compute Engine API

 Subscribe to Cloud Volumes ONTAP from the GCP Marketplace to ensure that there’s no disruption of service after your free trial ends.
 You’ll be charged from this subscription for every Cloud Volumes ONTAP PAYGO system that you create.

 Launch Cloud Manager from NetApp Cloud Central

 Cloud Manager software is required to deploy and manage Cloud Volumes ONTAP.
 It takes just a few minutes to launch a Cloud Manager instance in GCP from Cloud Central.
-Cloud Manager must be installed in GCP from Cloud Central before you can deploy Cloud Volumes ONTAP.

 When you choose GCP as the cloud provider, you’re prompted by Google to log in to your account and to grant permissions.
 Clicking "Allow" grants access to the compute APIs needed to deploy Cloud Manager.